 Asbestos-Containing Products on Battleships

-Did you get sick after using asbestos-based products on a ship?
-Get a free veterans packet to see if you qualify for VA benefits.
+Did you or a loved one get sick after using asbestos-based products on a ship?
+Get a Free Veterans Packet to see if you qualify for VA benefits.

 Shipyards & Asbestos Exposure

 It was not only the sailors themselves that were exposed to asbestos — people who worked on battleships and other vessels in Naval shipyards were also exposed to asbestos when replacing damaged areas of insulation or putting in new insulation.